thenorthalliance/DockerIntro/README.md

 4. Look at the image.
 Observe that you have a image with name: `getting_started` with tag: `1.0.0`
     TIPS: `docker images`

-5. Build the container with the run command, give the container a name, and map the ports.
+5.Run the container, give the container a name, and map the ports.
 The first port you set is on your machine, the port after the `:`  is the port that is mapped into the container.
 Tell it to use the  `getting-started:1.0.0` image.
     TIPS: `docker run --name getting-started-container -dp 3000:3000 getting-started:1.0.0 .`

 6. Check out the application!
 Try to add a few items to the item-list in the app.